James-Fitz/rock-paper-scissors-lizard-spock/README.md

 The page opens up on the rules modal which clearly states the rules for the player.
 ### Color Palette

+I chose very simple colors for this project to ensure the design was simple, clear and easy for the user to differentiate between player/computer, and win/loss.
 ![Image of color palette used](readme-images/color-palette.webp)

 ### Font

+I chose a clean, simple font to maximise readability and ensure a positive user experience.
 ![Image of font used](readme-images/font.webp)

 ### Wireframe